-9:26-16.
+9:27-14.
 Jurisdiction of Superior Court, Chancery Division, Family Part.

-- a.
-The Superior Court, Chancery Division, Family Part shall have jurisdiction over all noncriminal proceedings involving alleged cases of child neglect or abuse.
-All noncriminal cases involving child abuse shall be commenced in this court or transferred to it from other courts as soon as they are known.
-Cases of child neglect or abuse shall be the first order of priority in the Family Part.
-The safety of the children shall be of paramount concern. - b.
-In determining the jurisdiction of the court under this act, the age of the child at the time the proceedings are initiated is controlling. - c.
-In determining the jurisdiction of the court under this act, the child need not be currently in the care or custody of his parent or guardian, as defined. - d.
-The Superior Court, Chancery Division, Family Part and the Department shall deal with cases involving imminent physical harm or actual physical harm on a priority basis. - e.
+a.
+The Superior Court, Chancery Division, Family Part shall have jurisdiction over all noncriminal proceedings involving alleged cases of child abuse or neglect or a child in need of services and shall be charged with the immediate protection of the children.
+All noncriminal cases involving child abuse or neglect shall be commenced in this court or transferred to it from other courts as soon as they are known.
+Cases of child abuse or neglect or child in need of services shall be the first order of priority in the Family Part.
+The safety of the children shall be of paramount concern.

+b.
+In determining the jurisdiction of the court under this act, the age of the child at the time the proceedings are initiated is controlling.

+c.
+In determining the jurisdiction of the court under this act, the child need not be currently in the care or custody of his parent or guardian, as defined.

+d.
+The Superior Court, Chancery Division, Family Part and the Division shall deal with cases involving imminent physical harm or actual physical harm on a priority basis.

+e.
 If the matter in regard to the parent or guardian is referred to the county prosecutor by the Family Part or otherwise the Family Part may continue the proceeding under this act in regard to the child after such referral.
-If the proceeding in regard to the child is continued, the Family Part shall enter any preliminary order necessary to protect the interests of the child pending a final order from the criminal courts. - f.
+If the proceeding in regard to the child is continued, the Family Part shall enter any preliminary order necessary to protect the interests of the child pending a final order from the criminal courts.

+f.
 Any hearing held before the Family Part may serve as a permanency hearing to provide judicial review and approval of a permanency plan for the child if all the requirements of section 50 of P.L.1999, c.53 (C.30:4C-61.2) are met.

+Source 9:6-8.22; 9:6-8.24, 9:6-8.34.